benoitrosa/Generalized-Compliance-Computation-for-Continuum-Robots/README.md

 **The “variable_mapping.pdf” file shows the correspondences between article and code variables**

 **Several configuration files are provided to let you to run the code on simple examples :**
 - "Demo_11"  : CTCR n°1 composed of 2 tubes
 - "Demo_12"  : CTCR n°1 with a tip external force
 - "Demo_13"  : CTCR n°1 with a mid-length external force
 - "Demo_21"  : CTCR n°2 composed of 3 tubes
 - "Demo_22"  : CTCR n°2 with a tip external force
 - "Demo_23"  : CTCR n°2 with a mid-length external force
 - "Demo_24"  : CTCR n°2 with a tip and a mid-length external forces
 - "Demo_25"  : CTCR n°2 with a tip and two mid-length external forces
 - "Demo_26"  : CTCR n°2 with a 1-force deformation linearization
 - "Demo_27"  : CTCR n°2 with a 2-forces deformation linearization
+- "Demo_mex" : CTCR composed of 5 tubes used to generate the MEX functions

 **Do not hesitate to contact us if you have any questions.**